canonical/operator/docs/howto/run-workloads-with-a-charm-kubernetes.md

 ### Push recursive

-> Added in 1.5

-To copy several files to the workload, use [`Container.push_path`](https://ops.readthedocs.io/en/latest/#ops.Container.push_path), which copies files recursively into a specified destination directory.
+To copy several files to the workload, use [`Container.push_path`](https://ops.readthedocs.io/en/latest/reference/ops.html#ops.Container.push_path), which copies files recursively into a specified destination directory.
 The API docs contain detailed examples of source and destination semantics and path handling.

 ```python
 # copy "/source/dir/[files]" into "/destination/dir/[files]"